We unleash your business potential by maximize the business innovation.

 3–10 parts Hydrotalcite

-A modifier (e.g., titanate) is used for surface treatment of the ATO.
-This combination reduces the amount of antimony needed while improving fire resistance and processing.
+A surface modifier (e.g., titanate) is used on the ATO.
+This combination enhances fire resistance and processability while reducing the required amount of antimony.

 |---|---|---|

-Beyond its traditional role as a lead hardener, antimony's future in energy storage is in advanced anode materials.
-Research focuses on antimony-based intermetallic compounds and metal antimonides (e.g., NiSb) for lithium-ion and sodium-ion batteries, where they function via conversion and alloying mechanisms to provide high capacity.
+Research is focused on antimony-based intermetallic compounds (e.g., NiSb) and metal antimonides as advanced anode materials for lithium-ion and sodium-ion batteries, leveraging conversion and alloying mechanisms for high capacity.

 Q1: What are the standard purity grades for antimony ingots?